traefik/mesh/docs/content/migration/helm-chart.md

 ---
 title: "Traefik Helm Chart Documentation"
 description: "Migrate to the latest version of Traefik Mesh, a simple and lightweight service mesh, in your cluster's Helm chart.
-Read the technical documentation"
+Read the technical documentation."
 ---

 # Migrations